chimie-paristech-CTM/thermo_GNN/README.md

   year={2024}
 }
 ```
-Furthermore, since the work based on chemprop, also consider citing the paper in which this code was originally presented:
+Furthermore, since the work is based on chemprop, please also cite the paper in which this code was originally presented:
 ```
 @article{***,
   title={Chemprop: A Machine Learning Package for Chemical Property Prediction},